tylerandari13/STEpisodeOrange/README.md

 * Put the folder you took out in `%appdata%/supertux2/levels`.

-If you followed the steps correctly you should be able to use this version if Episode Orange.
+If you followed the steps correctly you should be able to use this version of Episode Orange.